 Posted by Kurt Smith

-If you’re visiting Nationals Park in our great nation’s capital for the first time, or if you’re coming from out of town, there are definitely a few things you should know…here are five tips for a great Washington ballpark experience.
+If you’re visiting the ballpark in our nation’s capital for the first time, or if you’re coming from out of town, there are definitely a few things you should know…here are five Nationals Park tips for a great ballpark experience.

 Finally, if you’re a visiting team fan, expect the locals to be respectful so long as you’re not in their face.
 Nationals fans have had to deal with visiting Phillies and Mets fans, and they tolerate a lot.
 They’re nice people, but don’t push them.
 At least unless you plan on buying hot dogs for an entire section.
 (Yes, I saw a really loud and obnoxious Mets fan do that once.
 It’s a goofy goofy game.)

 There’s a whole lot more to know about visiting Nats Park; be sure you are prepared in advance with one of these.

 FREE eBook for traveling baseball fans!
 (That would be you.)